GarrettBlair/garrettblair.github.io/README.txt

+This is my website, mostly an means of learning html and website implementation.
+Please like me

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

+-Garrett Blair

+Credits:
+	Original template: AJ | aj@lkn.io | @ajlkn
-Strata by HTML5 UP
+		"Strata" by HTML5 UP
 		html5up.net | @ajlkn
 		Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple, minimalist template that actually began life as an unused redesign of my personal site.
-Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

-Credits:

-	Demo Images:
-		Unsplash (unsplash.com)
+	helpful videos: (accessed early 2022)
+		Baeu Carnes @ freeCodeCamp - "How to Put a Website Online: Template, Coding, Domain, Hosting, and DNS" https://www.youtube.com/watch?v=NQP89ish9t8;
+		Tony Teaches Tech - "How to Use a Custom Domain with GitHub Pages" https://www.youtube.com/watch?v=EX4w9hsduNA

 	Icons:
 		Font Awesome (fontawesome.io)